-Mutual funds are classified as trading and are carried at fair value with the change in unrealized holding gains and losses included in Other Noninterest Income or Expense Realized gains and losses on trading securities are included in Other Noninterest Income or Expense.
+Mutual funds are classified as trading and are carried at fair value with the change in unrealized holding gains and losses included in Other Noninterest Income or Expense.
+Realized gains and losses on trading securities are included in Other Noninterest Income or Expense.
+Gross realized gains on trading securities amounted to €796 and €977 for the years ended December 31, 2017 and 2016.
+Gross realized losses on trading securities amounted to €1,401 and €1,990 for the years ended December 31, 2017 and 2016.